Jilshak/micro-frontend-vite/README.md

-# Micro-Frontend with Vite
+# Micro-Frontend with Vite Module Federation

-This project demonstrates a micro-frontend architecture using Vite Module Federation.
-It consists of two applications:
+This repository demonstrates a micro-frontend architecture using Vite's Module Federation plugin.
+It showcases how to share components and state between two separate Vite applications.
-- **Host Application**: The main application that consumes remote modules
-- **Remote Application**: The remote application that exposes modules for consumption

 ## Table of Contents
 - [Architecture](#architecture)